evwhite2/EllenVWhite-Profile/README.md

 The "Contact Me" page now also works to open up an email client and auto-fill a new message upon clicking "submit".
 This will be updating to submit a real form seamlessless within a few weeks.

+Lastly, a link to my updated Resume can now be found on the navigation bar.

 Enjoy. :)